Meet Our Ambassadors

 I am the mother of a 30-year-old son, Jason, who has tetralogy of Fallot.
 He was born premature (4 pounds, 6 ounces) and initially diagnosed only with a ventricular septal defect.
 Jason suffered failure to thrive, which continued until 8 months old, when he had a gastrostomy tube inserted for feeding.
 He ate nothing by mouth; all food was received via the tube until his open heart surgery when he was 3 years old.
 After the heart surgery, Jason was fine and living a normal life with few restrictions.
 When he was 26, heart issues began to reappear, and that is when we realized that ACHA was filling a great need.
 I decided to be an Ambassador so that I could be available to help people in need of finding information, resources and support during a usually very emotional time.

-I was diagnosed at 4 months old with a ventricular septal defect and double outlet right ventricle.
+I was diagnosed at 4 months old with a ventricular septal defect, transposition of the great arteries, and double outlet right ventricle.
 Shortly thereafter, I had my first surgery to band my pulmonary artery.
 My cardiologist wasn't optimistic that I could survive my CHD to adulthood.
 I lived almost 15 years cyanotic and dependent on medication.
 My second surgery allowed for me live a somewhat "normal life" and then in my 30s I found myself needing open heart surgery once again.
 For the first time, I dealt with my CHD as an adult.
 It was uncharted territory, yet it brought back all my fears from childhood.
 It was an experience that made me see life completely differently.
 I am grateful to ACHA for all the support, education and empowerment they provided me at one of the most terrifying times of my life.
 It's important for me to encourage those who are facing the same situation or health concerns.
 I'm extremely blessed and fortunate to be doing great after my third surgery.
 It is my wish to inspire those affected by CHD and to be a strong voice for ACHA.

 I was born with Tetralogy of Fallot.
 In 1959, I had what was at that time an experimental surgery to correct my defect.
 The doctors told my parents that my surgery had been successful, so I grew up with the common misconception that my childhood surgery had “fixed” my heart.
 For almost 30 years I had no problems and thus received virtually no cardiac care.
 Then in 2004, I started having problems that ultimately led me to an ACHD clinic for the first time.
 I was devastated and shocked when the doctor told me that not only was my heart not “fixed,” but that my problems were a late result of my original surgery and I needed to have a reoperation.
 For me, being an Ambassador means that I can offer the peer support, information and empowerment to others that I think I could have benefited from back in 2004.